wp-plugins/wp-spamshield/readme.txt

 The plugin also includes powerful protection from user registration spam.
 Once you install WP-SpamShield, you don't have to worry about bots or spammy users signing up any more.
 (Note: This protects the WordPress registration form, and registration forms for bbPress, BuddyPress, WooCommerce, s2Member, WP-Members, and more.
 See [this FAQ](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs_13) for more info.

 = Stops Email Harvesters =
 As of version 1.9.0.5, the plugin now has a feature to thwart email-harvesting bots and keep them from scraping your site for email addresses.
-It automatically obfuscates plain text email addresses and mailto links in your website content by encoding them into HTML entities (hexadecimal and decimal character codes).
+It automatically obfuscates plain text email addresses and mailto links in your website content by encoding them into HTML entities (hexadecimal and decimal character codes that look like gibberish to harvesters, but render the email addresses perfectly in a browser).
 It protects email addresses on pages, posts, comments, excerpts, and text widgets.

 = Why Not Just Use a CAPTCHA? =
 The concept of using a CAPTCHA as an anti-spam solution in this day and age is flawed for several reasons: